On the Road in Utah’s Winter Wonderland

 Snowbasin has luxe day lodges, fine dining, and Olympic quality downhill runs.

-Sundance Resort, built by Robert Redford, is a mix of skiing (no snowboarding) and art – worth a visit for the non-skiers on the trip.
+Sundance Resort, built by Robert Redford, is a mix of skiing and art – worth a visit for the non-skiers on the trip.

 Keep up with weather conditions and road closures by downloading the UDOT Traffic app.